-Margaux is an Analyst and supports AHI’s consulting and research work in focusing on housing policy solutions and housing value-chain analysis.
+Margaux is a Project Manager and supports AHI’s consulting and research work in focusing on housing policy solutions and housing value-chain analysis.

 Since her arrival at AHI in January 2018 as part of her end-of-studies internship, Margaux has Collaborated on a variety of projects in South Africa, Guinea, Papua New Guinea, Democratic Republic of Congo and the US.
 From housing microfinance to housing market diagnosis, Margaux has been involved in a large spectrum of consulting activities.
 Her current work focuses on developing a housing market and policy analysis for Papua New Guinea and the Democratic Republic of Congo.